FrancoRosa/cloud-wars/README.md

 # cloud-wars
->Shooter ame build with the power of Phaser3 adn JS
+>Shooter ame build with the power of Phaser3 and JS

-Your score must be on the top 5 if you deserve to be in the leader board
+Your score must be on the top 5 if you deserve to be in the leader board.

 ## Play